Sanday Small Isles

 Derelict croft house

-A footbridge to Sanday from Canna was built in 1905 but was destroyed by winter storms in 2005 and was replaced in 2006 by a road bridge capable of taking traffic and farm vehicles.
+A footbridge to Sanday from Canna was built in 1905 but was destroyed by winter storms in 2005.
+Following the storm the bridge was replaced in 2006 by a road bridge capable of taking traffic and farm vehicles.

 Sanday Canna bridge